 This explains why when you order an item for two-day shipping from an online marketplace, the cost may be more or less than ordering the same item directly from the item manufacturer’s site.

 Two-day shipping doesn’t come without extra costs.
 If you’re not careful, you could lose all the gains you’ll make from offering two-day shipping if the costs eat too deep into your bottom line.
 And transferring the total cost to customers isn’t a viable option.
 As mentioned earlier, your customers want their delivery fast and free!
 The best you can do is to keep the shipping cost as low as possible.
 Here are some tips that can help:

-Even with all of Amazon’s logistics prowess, only Amazon Prime members enjoy guaranteed two-day shipping.
-You can also work on a similar model for your e-commerce business.
-When you offer this perk to customers on a membership plan, more customers are likely to join, and the subscription cost may offset some of the shipping costs.
+Even with Amazon’s logistics prowess, only Amazon Prime members enjoy guaranteed two-day shipping.
+You can also work on a similar model for your eCommerce business.
+When you offer this perk to customers on a membership plan, more customers are likely to join and the subscription cost may offset some shipping costs.

 Operating from just one warehouse or fulfillment center will severely restrict your two-day delivery capabilities.
 Even if you cannot manage more than one fulfillment center, you should consider partnering with a 3PL company.
 You’ll be reducing the transit time of customers’ orders and ensuring faster delivery.

 Below are a few shipping methods you can use if you’re planning to start two-day shipping: